pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 ### The Site and its Discovery

 Scattered iron objects including guns and an anchor were found here in 1998.
-The cannon are of 17th century type, and the remains are attributed to the recorded loss on Loe Bar of the *President*, an English ‘East Indiaman’ or large 3-masted well-armed merchant ship designed for sailing to and from southern Asia.
+The cannons are of 17th century type, and the remains are attributed to the recorded loss on Loe Bar of the *President*, an English ‘East Indiaman’ or large 3-masted well-armed merchant ship designed for sailing to and from southern Asia.
 The President was built in 1671, and wrecked in 1684 on a homeward voyage.
 The site was Designated a PW in 1999, as a rare seventeenth-century Indiaman shipwreck.

 Another British East Indiaman, the *Trial*, lost in 1622 on an uncharted reef off the north coast of what is now Western Australia ─ then unknown to the English ─ is Australia’s oldest protected wreck.